Skip to main content

 Before publishing, test and make sure your agent handles edge cases and unexpected inputs gracefully.

-• Set Current: Choose which published version is used by default when running via the API
+• Set Current: choose which published version the API serves.

 Use descriptive version labels like v1.2-improved-instructions or before-refactor to make it easy to identify versions later.